swaps-io/flex-sdk/README.md

 SDK for interaction with Flex protocol [contracts](https://github.com/swaps-io/flex-contracts).
 See:

+- [usage examples](#usage-examples) for a good starting point for working with the SDK
 - [installation](#installation) for instructions on how to setup SDK in a project
 - [modules](./modules.html) for all available SDK classes/types/etc